MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-AutoSensitivityLabelPolicy.md

 ```

 ### -AddSharePointLocationException
-{{ This parameter specifies the SharePoint Online sites to add to the list of excluded sites when you use the value All for the SharePointLocation parameter.
+The AddSharePointLocationException parameter specifies the SharePoint Online sites to add to the list of excluded sites when you use the value All for the SharePointLocation parameter.
 You identify the site by its URL value.

 To enter multiple values, use the following syntax: <value1>,<value2>,...<valueX>.
 If the values contain spaces or otherwise require quotation marks, use the following syntax: "<value1>","<value2>",..."<valueX>". }}